lgritz/OpenImageIO/src/doc/builtinplugins.rst

    * - Input Configuration Attribute
      - Type
      - Meaning
+   * - ``png:alpha_srgb``
+     - int
+     - If nonzero, will assume that the alpha channel is in sRGB space (versus linear space).
+This is technically incorrect, but sometimes PNG files are this way.
    * - ``oiio:UnassociatedAlpha``
      - int
      - If nonzero, will leave alpha unassociated (versus the default of